 Habits and Life Cycle of Earwigs

 The earwig lifecycle begins with the female digging into the ground and then laying her eggs; after the eggs hatch, small light brown colored nymphs emerge.
 The nymphs stay in their nest and are fed by their mother until their first molt.
-They then go through four- five more molts before they become darker in color and reach adulthood.
+Earwigs go through five molts total before they become darker in color and reach adulthood.

 If the weather becomes too hot and dry for them they will move inside looking for better living conditions.
-In houses, they are found hiding under sinks, in bathrooms, in basements, in laundry rooms, and in crawl spaces.
+In houses, they can be found hiding under sinks, in bathrooms, in basements, in laundry rooms, and in crawl spaces.

 Earwigs are not dangerous to people or pets, they are not venomous and they don’t bite.
 Their pinchers cause people to believe they are more of a danger than they really are, the pinchers are used to defend themselves against each other, but aren’t strong enough to cause any real pain to a human.